Oriental Small Clawed Otter Fact File

 Behaviour

 Oriental small clawed otters are highly social and have been known to live in groups numbering up to 20.
-Individuals mate for life.
-Females are dominant within the group.
+They will

-They are most active at dawn and dusk which means they are crepuscular
+They are most active at dawn and dusk which means they are crepuscular.

 They use common toileting areas which mark their territory.